 -Planting onions, normally we do at the end of March.

 -For our balcony, herbs like Basil, Salbei, Mint, and flowers like sunflowers, hydrangea, and orchids.

 -Setting seeds with my son and looking after them every day 🙂

 -Painting and using our stock of colors, books, crayons, glitter, and craft material.

 -Painting rainbows for hanging out on the window.

 No other toys are like LEGO!
-Fun guaranty for daddy and son!
-During this quarantine, we did order more LEGO’s than usual and was so worth it!
-Even if we have to help our Sohn to build it up again 100 times!
+Fun guaranty for dad and son!
+During this quarantine, we did order more LEGO’s than usual, and was so worth it!
+Even if we have to help our boy to build it up again 100 times!
 For the first time, I’ve downloaded the LEGO Duplo App-Trains, I highly recommend for toddlers (App Store and Android)

 I don’t know in each part you are, in Switzerland, we are in the springtime!
 We had such a fantastic wetter in April, and there are cherry blossoms everywhere!
 Outside playing on nature, parks, a bike ride – wherever possible and safe for your family.

 Forget about the calories and use this time to prepare delicious recipes for your family.
 We hope we live only once quarantine every lifetime 🙂 Think about recipes or duties that the children can help, like backing a chocolate cake together!